Adonxs: Music

-2015–2020: Lead singer of PACE
+2015–2020: Lead singer of Pace

 While still in high school, Adonxs formed the "genre-bending" music group PACE with his classmate, now film music composer Adrián Čermák.
 After moving to London, the duo were joined by two other musicians, a guitarist from Monaco and a drummer from Greece.

-In early 2018, the multicultural formation released their debut EP titled Keeper, an alternative, predominantly baroque pop record that incorporates elements of symphony orchestra, whilst its lyricism speaks of Adonxs as a "man trapped in his desires and visions".
+In early 2018, the multicultural formation released their debut EP titled Keeper, an alternative, predominantly baroque pop record that incorporates elements of symphony orchestra, while its lyricism speaks of Adonxs as a "man trapped in his desires and visions".
 A year later, PACE released the single "Hunt Me Down", followed by "Fallen" in 2020.
 They went on to play London's venues, British festivals, Pride parades, and were an opening act for British singer Grace Carter before their remaining scheduled performances were canceled due to the COVID-19 pandemic.

 Following the pandemic restrictions on live music venues in the United Kingdom, Adonxs moved back to Prague, Czechia to embark on a solo career in 2021.